 While all of this conditionality is documented in our Appendix, you're responsible for handling the logic on if you choose to build a static application.

 The Dynamic Application only returns relevant questions, which we continue to return as you tell us more about the applicant.
-As you update the application using PUT, submitting information like the applicants class code or payroll, we’ll return any newly relevant questions.
+As you update the application using [.h-code]PUT[.h-code], submitting information like the applicants class code or payroll, we’ll return any newly relevant questions.
 You’ll know when you’re done when you hit a [.h-code]complete[.h-code] application status.

 Every question has its own rules around what values can be submitted.
 Some of these rules dictate if you should pass in a number or a string.
 But most questions have more detailed restrictions around what is considered a valid input.